Unlocking the Power of ADHD: Understanding Your Unique Strengths

 One of the most important findings in recent ADHD research is this:

+When adults with ADHD recognize and intentionally use their strengths, outcomes improve.
 Not because they “try harder,” but because their effort finally aligns with how their brain generates energy and focus.

 Recent studies show that strengths awareness and use are associated with: